The Ethernaut CTF Solutions | 16 - Preservation

 Libraries should be stateless & use the

-keyword.Avoid using
+librarykeyword.Avoid using

-with user inputs.
-Or simply avoid usingdelegatecall
+delegatecallwith user inputs.
+Or simply avoid usingdelegatecallat all.

 You can find all the codes, challenges, and their solutions on my GitHub: https://github.com/Pedrojok01/Ethernaut-Solutions/